-Dr. Cao and Prof. Minnich proposed the first competition on May 2003 to WVU administration.
+We proposed the first competition on May 2003 to WVU administration.
 And a \$1,000 WVU internal grant was awarded for the general expense of the competition.
 However, the obstacle was lacking of manpower for the while preparation.
-In order to overcome the problem, Dr. Wei Cao decided to turn to students to help.
+In order to overcome the problem, we decided to turn to students for help.
 He recruited and formed a project team, which made of interested students, some faculty members and staff.
-In Proceedings of the 2006 Mid-Atlantic Section Conference of the American Society for Engineering Education order to honor those students, Dr. Cao decided to issue them community service credit for appreciation.
+In order to honor those students, we decided to issue them community service credit for appreciation.

 The enthusiasms from students astonished all the parties involved.
-Based on the initial design from Prof. Michael Maxson, those students used their spare time to finalize the competition events and brought their own tools to build three completion boards in very short time, which included tracking lines, passing through woods and golfing game to be ready for competition on time.
+Those students used their spare time to finalize the competition events and brought their own tools to build three completion boards in very short time, which included tracking lines, passing through woods and golfing game to be ready for competition on time.
+Later on, those students became the core of the then established Robots Club.